Cashmere Skate Park

 Council meeting Minutes on June 27th 2005.

-Public Works Coordinator Michelle Taylor informed the council of
+Public Works Coordinator Michelle Taylor informed the council

-the Sheriff’s Department report that crime at the skate park has
+the Sheriffs Department report that crime at the skate park has

 actually decreased.
 The problem now is the graffiti and litter has